 Tip #2 – Get into the Mood

-I need to get into the right mood before I start with the actually using wire to create something.
+I need to get into the right mood before I actually create something.
 Put on some music, get a cup of your favorite brew and get comfy.
 Well as comfy as you can because you need to put some of those super sexy, protective eye glasses on.
 Warning – reality shot coming up.

 LOL, thank goodness I brushed my hair before putting that hat on.
 Not the prettiest look, but trust me that wire will jump all over the place 😀

 Tip #3 – Wire Buying Wisdom

 The best and cheapest wire can be found in a hardware store.
 They normally have a huge selection of galvanized, copper, brass, and aluminum wires to choose from.
 Baling wire is really cheap but it may leave an oily residue on your hands.
 Craft stores normally sell jewelry wire in lots of pretty colors, but it’s more expensive.
 Another alternative is to use florist wire, which you can find in most chain stores.

 Tip #4 – Gauging Your Wire

 Wire is measured in a thing called a “gauge”.
 The higher the gauge the thinner and easier the wire is to bend.
 For wire art, it’s easiest to use something between a 14 and 24 gauge.
 The 14 gauge is the most difficult to bend with your hands though and you may need some pliers.

 Tip #5 – Sticky Tape is Your Best Friend

 Seriously, that wire really does jump all over the place, ALL THE TIME!!
 When you start, stick your wire down.
 As you follow the form and lay the wire down over your picture, stick it down.
 When you’ve bent that wire in just the right way, stick it down.
 If you’ve made the cutest little curly, whirly bit, stick it down.
 Okay, you get the point 😀 Sticky tape won’t just make it easier to create and keep a form, it will stop that pesky wire from jumping around and poking you in the face.
 Nuf said.

 Tip #6 – Handy Wire Art Tools